Bringing Beadworkers Together - 27th July to 4th August 2019

 - Take a look at The Beadworkers Guild website and see if there is a beading group near you that you can join.

-- Visit your nearest beading shop and join in their celebrations for NBW (see our Bead Traders page for shops taking part).
+- Visit your nearest beading shop and join in their celebrations for IBW (see our Events page for shops taking part).

 - Invite a friend over for the day and introduce them to the joys of beading.